peterjohnmanuel/Feedreader/README.md

 * Check that feed object are not the same.

-## Test suite: CSS Links

-### Test: exists and are loaded onto page

-* Check the body to be defined.
-* Check the linksAfterLoaded variable is defined.
-* Check the linksAfterLoaded and links after loaded are the same.

 ## Test suite: Javascript Links check (TODO)

 * TODO: Write this test.